 WSU plans to draw on its' extensive network of relationships in the region to launch and develop the program.
 Local organizations are reported to be an important source of recruitment and support as well as a destination for WSU students.
 The university plans to provide resources to fund a launch event for the programs once approval is obtained from the BHE.
 It is expected that leaders from a wide range of local organizations, community partners, city and state agencies will be represented.

 PROGRAM EFFECTIVENESS

-Master of Public Administration & Policy Master of Public Management
+Master of Public Management